Muyun2023/MetExplorer/AppProposal.md

 - **Random Thought:** Are there any other details users might be interested in on the Artwork Detail screen?
 How would you display it concisely and cleanly?

 #### Tab 2
 - **Design:** The design is detailed and well thought out.
-The metadata comparison is particularly valuable—users will appreciate the "last updated" feature, which is often missing in a
+The metadata comparison is particularly valuable—users will appreciate the "last updated" feature, which is often missing in apps.
+- **Persistence:** Consider storing some artwork data (e.g., title and small image URL) along with `objectID` to render the list immediately, rather than hitting the backend just to display favorites.
+Items can be updated when tapped.

+### Things to Consider
+- **Stack 2B can reuse Stack 1B's structure** (or a similar View component).
+See where subviews/components can be reused rather than redesigning from scratch.

+### Things to Save for Last
+- **Tag system:** The Tag Selection Dialog, Tag Filter View, and Smart Favorite Button may be more complex than expected.
+If the "Add to Collection" concept and Favorites list are implemented first, all core assignment requirements will be met.
+Additional tagging features can be developed afterward.